Group Tax Strategy

 Our governance arrangements

-Our tax strategy1 is governed by the Board of Drax Group plc (the Board.)
+This group tax strategy1 is governed by the Board of Drax Group plc (the Board.)
 The responsibility for implementing it rests with our Group Head of Tax who reports to the Chief Financial Officer.
-The Group CFO reports regularly to the Board and Audit Committee on such matters, or on an ad hoc basis if the need arises.
-The tax strategy is applied consistently to all companies within Drax Group.
+The CFO reports regularly to the Board and Audit Committee on such matters, or on an ad hoc basis if the need arises.
+The group tax strategy is applied consistently to all companies within Drax Group.